Sandbag’s EU ETS simulator

 The maximum emissions pathway is not a forecast of emissions but is intended to illustrate how the selected parameters can alter the scheme’s real constraint.
 It shows that, despite the stated reduction target, other structural factors of the EU ETS will have a big impact on how strictly the target must be adhered to.

-The baseline emissions scenario combines several “business as usual” scenarios for key sectors (aviation, power, steel, cement, hydrogen).
-It considers a number of targets and regulations from the Fit For 55 package, but industry emissions are assumed not to be driven by the EU ETS itself.
+The low power emissions scenario combines several “business as usual” scenarios for key sectors (aviation, steel, cement, and hydrogen), and adopted EC’s MIX scenario for the power sector.
+Additionally, Sandbag’s low power emissions consider a number of targets and regulations from the Fit For 55 package, but the industry emissions are assumed not to be driven by the EU ETS itself.

 What are the assumptions behind each emissions scenario?